 - d.
 Research staff and students – staff in Research Governance were invited to speak at a number of RI and faculty “away days”, filter committee meetings and general events.
 This will continue in 2020.

 Audits were carried out during the period as follows:

 a.
 Studies regulated under the Human Tissue Act or involving human material – 8

 During June to September 2019, audits of five category D and three category C human tissue projects were undertaken by the Research Governance section in collaboration with the University’s Designated Individual (Dr P Allsopp, School of Biomedical Sciences) for its Human Tissue Authority licence.
 This collaborative approach avoids the need for separate Research Governance and HTA reviews.

 b.
 Other studies involving human participants – 5

 During 2019 audits of three category B and two non-human tissue category C projects were undertaken by the Research Governance section.

 All HTA studies are audited once in their lifetime; other studies are selected for audit randomly but in proportion to the number of active studies in any given discipline area.

 All audits were routinely scheduled; none was carried out on a specific or “for cause” basis.
 These focused on adherence to the approved protocol, consent, retention of documentation, data and (where appropriate) sample storage and progress of individual projects.

 Overall, the findings of the audits were positive.
-No significant issues were found but in some cases recommendations were made in relation to data retention and security.
-This will be emphasized again in 2019 to reflect General Data Protection Regulations and the University’s new Data Management Policy.
+Few significant issues were found but in some cases recommendations were made in relation to data retention and security and ensuring appropriate version control, making timely applications for amendments and monitoring study recruitment.
+This will be emphasized again in 2020 to reflect General Data Protection Regulations and the University’s new Data Management Policy.